 Think of the classic school biography project.
 These tend to start with the facts: date of birth, place of birth, and parent’s names.
 Invariably, the writer has lost the reader by the end of the first paragraph because the writing functions better as a sleep tonic than an engaging piece of writing.

 How do we fix this situation?
-Memoirists, like writers in every genre, can use fiction writing techniques to capture and keep their reader’s attention.
+Memoirists can use fiction writing techniques to capture and keep their reader’s attention.
 We can use our creative storytelling skills when we write nonfiction to bring our personal stories to life.
-Though they are factual, they don't need to be boring.
+Though the stories are factual, they don't need to be boring.

 In Eat Like a Fish, author Bren Smith documents not just his life stories as a Newfoundland fisherman turned sea farmer, but he also lays out his philosophy around providing highly nutritious food amid climate change and restoring the ocean’s plant and animal diversity.